 Why is it Difficult to Tell the Difference Between a Purge or an Allergic Breakout?

 Although it seems simple, it can be difficult to tell the difference between purging and an allergic breakout – especially since we cannot tell what is happening under our skin.

-However, many still continued to experience breakouts even after temporarily removing Blemish Corrector from their routines.
+However, many still continued to experience breakouts even after temporarily removing Clarifying Serum from their routines.
 We then made a batch of the cleanser without tea tree oil for the affected customers to test.
 True enough, these customers stop breaking out.
 Although tea tree oil is a natural essential oil and only a very low dose was added, the chemicals in it were still enough to potentially irritate the skin.
 We’ve since removed essential oils from the Skinlycious brand, but this incident highlights how difficult it can be to pinpoint a single ingredient that is causing a breakout.

 Also, since we use a number of different skincare products as part of a routine and not in a vacuum, finding out which is causing purging or a breakout can be a time consuming trial and error affair.
 Thus, I always advocate not to use too many new cosmetic products at once.